amartinsec/BadBird-C2/README.md

 - download \<filename>:
   - Downloads a file from the implant's host and stores it in loot/\<implant name>/
 - post-exp:
-  - BadBird post-exploitation shell (currently in development)
+  - Enters into the BadBird post-exploitation shell
   - Current implemented features:
     - steal-wifi: Grabs all saved Wi-Fi Creds
     - basic-enum: Grabs basic system information